chevere/workflow/README.md

 ## Testing

-Workflow checks on variables, references and any other configuration so you don't have to worry about that.
+Workflow checks for you on variables, references and any other configuration.
+You don't have to worry about that.

 Testing the Workflow itself is not necessary as it's just a configuration.
 What you need to test is the Workflow definition and their Jobs (Actions).

-### Testing Workflow
+### Testing Workflow order

-For testing a Workflow what you need to assert is the expected Workflow graph (execution order).
+For testing a Workflow order what you need to assert is the expected Workflow graph (execution order).

 ```php
 assertSame(